Advanced Micro Devices's Options Frenzy: What You Need to Know

 Advanced Micro Devices designs a variety of digital semiconductors for markets such as PCs, gaming consoles, data centers, industrial, and automotive applications.
 AMD's traditional strength was in central processing units and graphics processing units used in PCs and data centers.
 Additionally, the firm supplies the chips found in prominent game consoles such as the Sony PlayStation and Microsoft Xbox.
 In 2022, the firm acquired field-programmable gate array leader Xilinx to diversify its business and augment its opportunities in key end markets such as data center and automotive.

-Following our analysis of the options activities associated with Advanced Micro Devices, we pivot to a closer look at the company's own performance.
+In light of the recent options history for Advanced Micro Devices, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Where Is Advanced Micro Devices Standing Right Now?
-With a volume of 6,283,184, the price of AMD is up 0.58% at $97.19.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 49 days.
+Present Market Standing of Advanced Micro Devices With a volume of 6,823,217, the price of AMD is up 2.56% at $100.62.
+RSI indicators hint that the underlying stock may be approaching oversold.
+Next earnings are expected to be released in 46 days.
 What Analysts Are Saying About Advanced Micro Devices

-A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $170.0.
+2 market experts have recently issued ratings for this stock, with a consensus target price of $145.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Reflecting concerns, an analyst from Benchmark lowers its rating to Buy with a new price target of $170.
+Click here for access. * An analyst from Mizuho persists with their Outperform rating on Advanced Micro Devices, maintaining a target price of $120. * An analyst from Benchmark downgraded its action to Buy with a price target of $170.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Advanced Micro Devices with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.